FreelancingCase StudyClient Resources

 8 – Life Insurance

-While life insurance may not directly impact your freelance business, it plays a significant role in providing financial security for your loved ones after death.
+While life insurance may not directly impact your freelance business, it plays a significant role in providing financial security for your loved ones after your death.
 If you have dependents or financial obligations, life insurance can offer peace of mind by ensuring your loved ones are financially protected.

 It would be best to choose between term and permanent life insurance when considering it.
 Term life insurance covers a specific period, such as 10, 20, or 30 years, while permanent life insurance provides lifelong coverage and may include a cash value component.